ba-st/Buoy/README.md

 This library provides basic arithmetic abstractions like Percentages.
 See the [related documentation.](docs/Math.md)

+### Bindings and Optionals

+This library provides support to express optional values and required values but unknown at the beginning.
+See the [related documentation.](docs/BindingsAndOptionals.md)

 ## Contributing

 If you want to help check the [contribution guidelines.](CONTRIBUTING.md)